Lemick/hibernate-query-asserts/README.md

 [![Language grade: Java](https://img.shields.io/lgtm/grade/java/g/Lemick/hibernate-spring-sql-query-count.svg?logo=lgtm&logoWidth=18)](https://lgtm.com/projects/g/Lemick/hibernate-spring-sql-query-count/context:java)
 # Hibernate SQL Query Assertions for Spring

-Hibernate is a powerful ORM, but you need to have control over the executed SQL queries to avoid **huge performance problems** (N+1 selects, silent updates, batch insert not working...)
+Hibernate is a powerful ORM, but you need to have control over the executed SQL queries to avoid **huge performance problems** (N+1 selects, batch insert not working...)

 You can enable SQL query logging, this is a great help in dev, but not in production.
 This tool helps you to count the **executed SQL queries by Hibernate in your integration tests**.